activitypods/activitypods/docs/src/content/docs/tutorials/create-your-first-social-app.md

 You can test emails are correctly sent by opening up the Mailcatcher interface at http://localhost:1080.
 You can also watch the jobs queue at http://localhost:4567

-Enjoy !
-And if you run into any problem, feel free to open an [issue](https://github.com/activitypods/activitypods/issues) !
+Enjoy!
+And if you run into any problem, please don't hesitate to to open an [issue](https://github.com/activitypods/activitypods/issues)!